 4. Doctor’s Best Probiotic

-A moderately-priced probiotic supplement, this collection of probiotic strands was formulated to help with digestive health.
-With many different strains, including Bifidobacterium Lactis, this supplement is shelf-stable and great for the human gut.
+A moderately-priced probiotic supplement, this collection of probiotic strains was formulated to help with digestive health, immune system health, and general intestinal well-being.
+With many 20 billion CFUs and many different strains, including those from Bifidobacterium and lactobacillus, this probiotic formula is a great choice for gut health optimization.

 5. PlantFusion Vegan Complete Probiotic

-This supplement is non-GMO, soy-free, gluten-free, and packed with beneficial bacteria.
-It is one of the best vegan probiotics on the market to choose from.
+This supplement is also non-GMO, organic, soy-free, gluten-free, and dairy-free, It is one of the best vegan probiotics on the market to choose from.

 Also, if you are looking for liquid probiotic supplements, try out Mary Ruth’s Organic Liquid Probiotic & Enzyme.